timescale/docs.timescale.com-content/migrate-from-postgresql.md

 #### Optimal method

 This method does not generate the indexes while making the table.
-This works faster than the convenient method, but requires us to add the indexes after the hypertable is populated with data.
+This makes the data transfer faster than the convenient method, but requires us to add the indexes as a final step.

 ```sql
 CREATE TABLE new_table (LIKE old_table INCLUDING DEFAULTS INCLUDING CONSTRAINTS EXCLUDING INDEXES);